MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ### Task 1

 1. [] To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
-See the **Create New Search Parameter** call in the **FHIR Search** Postman collection for an example.
+Review the **Create New Search Parameter** call in the **FHIR Search** Postman collection to see how this is done and when ready, select **Send** to run the call and create the new search parameter.

-1. [] When ready, go ahead and run the **Create New Search Parameter** call in **Postman**.

-1. [] To perform a search using the custom search parameter that you just created, first [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
-Return here when you have finished the process.
+1. [] Select the following link to review the documentation on how to perform a search using the custom search parameter that you just created: [Defining custom search parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters).
+Return here when you have finished the review.

-1. [] Then, [run a re-index job](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
-You can use the Reindex call in the FHIR Search collection to accomplish this.
+1. [] Then, review the **Reindex** call in the **FHIR Search** Postman collection and select **Send**.

     > [!NOTE] Note: Reindexing can take up to several minutes.